rubyjke/Flower-Pad/README.md

 - 4x SK6812 MINI-E LEDs
 - Seeed XIAO RP2040

-When I put together the build, I'm planning to paint it!
+When I put together the build, I'm planning to paint it :D I might also come back and completely redesign it in the future since I think now that I'm more familiar with all the software, I can push myself even further!